 3. Strong active solvent cleaners such as nail polish remover (acetone/water) with scrub brush and cloth

-If you are still unsure of what kind of acoustical panel you have, or have additional questions about the care and cleaning of your acoustical treatment, call us or leave a comment below!
+If you are still unsure of what kind of acoustical panel you have, or have additional questions about cleaning your acoustic panels, call us or leave a comment below!